 What Is Sepsis?

-Sepsis is a medical condition that can be life-threatening and occurs when the body overreacts to an infection.
-It can begin before a patient seeks hospital treatment.
+Sepsis is a medical condition that can be life-threatening.
+It occurs when the body overreacts to an infection.
 The immune system produces too many inflammatory cells, which can sometimes harm the body instead of healing it, leading to reduced blood flow to vital organs and extremities.
-This can cause tissue damage, organ failure, and even death.
+Sepsis progresses in three stages, namely sepsis, severe sepsis, and septic shock.
+Sepsis can cause tissue damage, organ failure, and even death.

-Prevalence of Sepsis in Nursing Home
+Prevalence of Sepsis in Nursing Homes

 Every year, around 1.7 million adults in the United States are diagnosed with sepsis, and approximately 270,000 people lose their lives to this condition.
 Elderly patients residing in nursing homes are particularly vulnerable to sepsis.

-• The likelihood of a severe sepsis diagnosis is seven times higher among nursing home than non-nursing home residents
+- The likelihood of a severe sepsis diagnosis is seven times higher among nursing home than non-nursing home residents

-• In Illinois, 1696 individuals succumbed to sepsis in just one year.
+- In Illinois, 1696 individuals succumbed to sepsis in just one year.

-• The mortality rate for sepsis and septic shock among elderly patients is approximately 50%-60%.
+- The mortality rate for sepsis and septic shock among elderly patients is approximately 50%-60%.

-• Following hospitalization for sepsis, elderly patients are at a greater risk of requiring readmission to the hospital within 30 days.
+- Following hospitalization for sepsis, elderly patients are at a greater risk of requiring readmission to the hospital within 30 days.

-• Severe sepsis is classified more frequently in older adults over 65, with a five times greater likelihood than younger adults.
+- Severe sepsis is classified more frequently in older adults over 65, with a five times greater likelihood than younger adults.

-Unfortunately, nursing home neglect is a widespread issue in long-term care facilities across the country.
+Yes, negligence in elder care facilities is frequently linked to sepsis, and nursing home neglect is a widespread issue in long-term care facilities across the country.
 Common forms of negligence leading to sepsis in nursing homes are:

 Inadequate Supervision